 Be warned, as one of Hanoi’s top attractions, the Ho Chi Minh Mausoleum sees a huge number of visitors each day, so you’re expected to pass through pretty promptly.
-That said, it’s undoubtedly one of our top picks of things to do in Vietnam and definitely one of the best things to do in Hanoi.
+That said, it’s undoubtedly one of our top picks of things to do in Hanoi.

 Looking for the perfect picture for Instagram?
 Look no further.
 The Sapa countryside is one of the most beautiful places to visit in Vietnam, but is missed by a surprisingly large number of the country’s visitors.